US Senator John McCain ate there. Barrack Obama ate there, a lot. Suzanne Vega sang about ‘Tom’s Diner‘.

 The real Tom’s goes on after more than forty years, neat and busy, feeding Columbia students and watching other neighboring businesses come and go.

-Because it has the classic look of neon eras, I notice it whenever I am in the neighbourhood, as I was last night to watch Jane perform in a production of Marat Sade.
+Because it has the classic look of neon culture, my eye is caught whenever I am in the neighbourhood, as I was last night to watch my friend Jane perform in a production of Marat Sade up at Columbia University.
 But, if you are nearby, say visiting St John the Divine, or Riverside Church, or watching a basketball game at Columbia University, it is a good place to catch your breath and take a load off your feet.

 Nearest subway station in 110th Street on the 1 Train.